Impact of Scalar NSI on Spatial and Temporal Correlations in Neutrino Oscillations: Results and Discussion

 In the central panel of figure \ref{fig1}, the graphical representation illustrates the impact of scalar NSI parameters on nonlocality measures.
 In this analysis, we evaluate the influence of each parameter on quantum correlation measures individually.
 The inclusion of the scalar $\eta_{e \tau}$ NSI parameter significantly enhances the violation of LGtI at higher energies.
 To clearly observe the effects of scalar NSI, the right panel exclusively depicts the (SNSI-SO) scenario, focusing solely on the influence of scalar NSI.
 Among the parameters, $\eta_{e \tau}$ is the most significant, leading to an approximate 10\% increase in LGtI violation compared to the SO scenario in the higher energy range.
 The $\eta_{e \mu}$ scenario also enhances LGtI violation at higher energies, though the effect is less pronounced than in the $\eta_{e \tau}$ scenario, while other parameters do not show LGtI violation.
 The $\eta_{e e}$ parameter is the least significant for LGtI.
-At E $\approx$ 2.5 GeV, which corresponds to the maximum neutrino flux at DUNE, the $\eta_{\mu \tau}$ scenario exhibits a more noticeable effect.
-The CHSH inequality is similarly enhanced by the $\eta_{e \tau}$ scenario.
+At E $\approx$ 2.5 GeV, which corresponds to the maximum neutrino flux at DUNE, the $\eta_{\mu \tau}$ scenario exhibits a more noticeable effect. { The CHSH inequality is similarly enhanced by the $\eta_{e \tau}$ scenario.
 Additionally, near the energy corresponding to the maximum flux at DUNE, the $\eta_{\mu \tau}$ scenario shows a comparable enhancement of this inequality.
-At an energy of approximately 1.5 GeV, the CHSH inequality increases for all scalar NSI parameters. \\ Figure \ref{fig4} showcases the LGtI measure across a range of diagonal scalar NSI parameters, delineating $1 \sigma$ and $3 \sigma$ error bars.
-In this figure, we examine the (SO-SNSI) scenario.
-The darker region corresponds to the $1 \sigma$ error bar, while the lighter region corresponds to the $3 \sigma$ error bar of scalar NSI parameter.
-The color scheme is as follows: red represents $\eta_{ee}$, green represents $\eta_{\mu \mu}$, and blue represents $\eta_{\tau \tau}$.
-Here the enhancement of LGtI for $\eta_{\mu \mu}$ and $\eta_{\tau \tau}$ from 1 sigma to 3 sigma is approximately 0.04, while for $\eta_{e e}$, it is 0.01.
-Thus, the contributions of $\eta_{\mu \mu}$ and $\eta_{\tau \tau}$ are greater than that of $\eta_{ee}$.
-Here, we simply showcase the LGtI correlation measure as the scalar NSI parameters vary and the impact of the $\eta_{ee}$ parameter is the least pronounced.
+At an energy of approximately 1.5 GeV, the CHSH inequality increases for all scalar NSI parameters.}

+The bipartite spatial non-locality, quantified by the Bell-CHSH inequality, is presented in Figure \ref{fig2} for all three reduced two-qubit subsystems (AB, AC, BC).
+The upper panels show the combined effect of standard oscillations and scalar NSI (SNSI $+$ SO), while the lower panels isolate the pure NSI contribution (SNSI $-$ SO).